mattsmitton/mattsmitton/_recipes/simple-ash-reshteh.md

 Not knowing the name, it took me over a decade to find it again, and I was happy to discover the soup is easy to make, healthy, and just as delicious as I remembered it.

 I pulled this recipe from [Bon Appetit](https://www.bonappetit.com/recipe/beans-green-soup-with-yogurt-mint).
 While not completely authentic, it's close enough to satisfy my nostalgia on a weeknight.
-It's missing the linguini-like reshteh noodles and substitutes kahsk (a sun-dried fermented yogurt/whey) for a more easily accessible mixture of greek yogurt and buttermilk.
+It's missing the linguini-like reshteh noodles and substitutes kashk (a sun-dried fermented yogurt/whey) for a more easily accessible mixture of greek yogurt and buttermilk.

 If you don't have time to soak the beans and chickpeas the night before, pre-boil them separately for one hour.
 And don't skimp on the charred onions at the end, they really make the dish!